darklynx/request-baskets/README.md

 Open [http://localhost:55555](http://localhost:55555) in your browser.
 The main page will display a list of baskets that may be accessed if the basket *token* is known.
 It is possible to create a new basket if the name is not in use.

 If basket was successfully created the authorization *token* is displayed.
-It is **important** to remember the *token* - it authorizes the access to manage created basket and view collected HTTP requests.
+It is **important** to remember the *token* because it authorizes the access to management features of created basket and allows to retrieve collected HTTP requests.
 The token is temporary stored in browser session to simplify UI integration and improve user experience.
 However, once browser tab is closed, the token will be lost.

 To collect HTTP requests send them (GET, POST, PUT, DELETE, etc.) to `http://localhost:55555/<basket_name>`